 Free Fishing for Spring Breakers at the Tyler Nature Center

 TYLER – Warm weather is great for spring breakers looking to get outside after a winter hibernating indoors, but its bad news for winter-loving rainbow trout who thrive in the colder water.
-Tyler area spring breakers can take advantage of the changing fishing seasons and catch the rest of these winter-fish for free March 13 to 16 at the Tyler Nature Center.
+Tyler area spring breakers can take advantage of the changing fishing seasons and catch the rest of these winter-fish for free 8 a.m. to noon March 12-15 at the Tyler Nature Center.

-The Texas Parks and Wildlife Department and local partners are stocking 2,000 rainbow trout and providing a limited amount of fishing gear and bait to loan out for free from 8:30 to noon each day of the event.
+The Texas Parks and Wildlife Department and local partners will be providing a limited amount of fishing gear and bait to loan out for free each day of the event.
 There is no pre-registration or fishing license required to participate, and TPWD staff will be on hand to assist anyone who needs tips on catching these colorful fish.